 Singapore can also be perceived as a shopper’s paradise.
 Right from malls to street shopping you have everything right here.
 The city is filled with island fun, beaches, secluded beaches, museums, gardens and more.
 It redefines the idea of fun and hence is adorned so much by its tourists.
 Another reason to visit here is obviously the heavenly food.
 Chili spiked crab is what the city is popular for but there's a plethora of dishes you should try otherwise as well.
 Whether restaurant or street food, you're going to love it all here.

 Singapore is a blend of the old and the new when it comes to architecture.
 Around the city you will find olden temples and tall skyscrapers, both.
 The island city is also a blend of the Hong Kong wet markets, the street shopping of Mumbai, India, and Pat pong Bangkok.
 While this wondrous city has so much to offer, why wouldn't you make it your next destination to explore?
-Plan a 3 days trip to Singapore and live the beauty of the city for real.
+Plan a Singapore itinerary 3 days and live the beauty of the city for real.

 It is a blend of east and west with Chinese, English, Malay, Tamil & Arab speaking population.
 Expect a wonderful combination of modern city life and lots of greenery – it’s called the Garden City for a reason after all.
 Each one of you should visit Singapore city at least once and experience all that it has to offer considering the best time to visit Singapore.

 Essential travel information and Singapore tips for your visit